chaitanyapotti/Counter/Readme.txt

 Once peggy claims the tokens, it will reveal the secret on the blockchain which will be informed to Victor on the Counter platform.

-Now, Victor has 1 hour to claim his tokens on ETC chain.
+Now, Victor has time until t2 to claim his tokens on ETC chain. only Victor can claim funds between t1 and t2.
+Post t2, both can apply for refund only.

 For Victor to claim the tokens, he needs to send the Counter Smart Contract, the following details:
 1. The original message (unhased secret message) found from the claim transaction created by Peggy.